 Section 1.
 Purpose

-The purpose of the Library Leadership Council shall be to facilitate an ongoing dialogue between the library/media sector of the Washington State community and technical college system and the Instruction Commission; to implement initiatives endorsed by the Instruction Commission that pertain to library/media issues; and to communicate matters of significant library/media interest or concern to the Instruction Commission.
+The purpose of the Library Leadership Council shall be to facilitate an ongoing dialogue between the library sector of the Washington State community and technical college system and the Instruction Commission; to implement initiatives endorsed by the Instruction Commission that pertain to library issues; and to communicate matters of significant library interest or concern to the Instruction Commission.

 Section 2.
 Objectives